DATAMATH CALCULATOR MUSEUM

-Merryman retired in 1993, but remains an active consultant.
-He holds approximately 60 U.S. and foreign patents, and he currently lives with his wife in Dallas, Texas.
+Merryman retired in 1993, but remained for a few years an active consultant.
+He holds approximately 60 U.S. and foreign patents.

 James H. Van Tassel joined Texas Instruments in 1960, and remained with the company for nearly 20 years.
 He was one of three team members responsible for the invention of the handheld electronic calculator, and developed the compact keyboard and device packaging for the prototype.